-All students must complete the required number of credit hours of a registered program of graduate study (36 for the Master of Science in Management; 30 for the Master of Science in Education), while maintaining a cumulative grade point average of 3.000.
-All credit hours counted for the degree must be completed within a seven-year time frame.
+All students must complete the required number of credit hours of a registered program of graduate study (36 for the Master of Science in Management and the Master of Science in Education: Adolescence Education; 30-33 for the Master of Science in Education: General Education and the Master of Science in Education: Literacy), while maintaining a cumulative grade point average of 3.000.
+All credit hours counted for the degree must be completed within a sevenyear time frame.